Adewale-tech/Adewale-tech/README.md

 - 👋 Hi, I’m @Adewale
-- 👀 I’m interested in fullstack developing also Devops
+- 👀 I’m interested in backend developing also Devops
 - 🌱 I’m currently learning javascript and moving significantly into other essential course
 - 💞️ I’m looking to collaborate with developers to enhance my learning
 - 📫 How to reach me @waliyullahadewale30@gamil.com